Before bringing this large, wild-looking cat into their homes, a lot of owners first ask, can Maine Coons be house cats?

 All cats need to feel like they have their own space or territory where they can retreat for some alone time.

-Here’s a short video of our daughter cuddling our Maine Coon cat.
-As you will see, ‘Pippin’ (our male Maine Coon) is sat on her lap and is very tolerant of her stroking and cuddling him:
+Here’s a short Youtube video of our daughter cuddling our Maine Coon cat.
+As you will see, ‘Pippin’ (our male Maine Coon) is sitting on her lap and is very tolerant of her stroking and cuddling him.

 Are Maine Coons Friendly With Other Cats?